aatapa/RLScore/docs/tutorial_ranking.rst

 As is common in natural language applications the data is very high dimensional.
-In addition to the data we load a list of sentence ids, denoting to which sentence each instance belongs to.
-Finally, based on the ids we map the data to fold indices, where each fold contains the indices of all training instances associated with a given sentence.
+In addition to the data we load a list of sentence ids, denoting to which sentence each instance is associated with.
+Finally, based on the ids we map the data to fold indices with teh map\_ids function, where each fold contains the indices of all training instances associated with a given sentence.
-Altogether there are 117 folds each corresponding to a sentence, the ids for two first folds are printed on screen.
+Altogether there are 117 folds each corresponding to a sentence.

 Learning a ranking function
 ---------------------------